Middle School Program

 Head of School

-CCC offers a holistic education, focusing our curriculum on all that our students need to learn in order to succeed.
-Below are brief descriptions of what each grade focuses on.
+CCC offers a holistic education, with curricula that allows all of our students to succeed and become their best selves.
+Below are brief descriptions of each grade’s priorities.
 For more detailed descriptions, please reach out to our Head of School, Shalonda Neeley Gutierrez, at [email protected].

 The Arts Program has two parts.
-In the Lower School, students are introduced to musical theory with a strong focus on singing.
-They also take dance, musical theater, and visual art.
-In the Upper School, students take a deep dive into three core areas: visual art, music, and dance.
-The focus on each area for a full trimester.
-The Arts Program is enriched by a school-wide musical and our specialized chorus, Vocal Ensemble.
+In the Lower School, students are introduced to music theory with a strong focus on singing.
+They also participate in dance and visual art.
+In the Upper School, students take a deep dive into three core areas each trimester: visual art, music, and dance.

-The Advisory Program is a small group (intergrade) program designed to create community and provide social and emotional support.
-During Advisory, students receive guidance and learn how to establish and work towards shared goals.
-Students are grouped intergrade.
+The Advisory Program is a small group, inter-grade program that is designed to promote community and provide social-emotional support.
+During Advisory, students are championed by their advisor who helps them establish and achieve goals.
 Each group meets with an advisor two times per week to review grades, goals, and build a supportive network.
-Advisory seeks to increase students’ sense of belonging at school and improve their relationships with peers and adults.
+Advisory increases students’ sense of belonging at school and fosters relationships.

-Girls Space is a specialized health class focused on a girl’s identity, self-image, and physical development.
+Girls Space is a specialized health class focused on identity, self-image, and physical development.
 The class is taught by the school counselor.

 Religion is grounded in and directed by the mission of the Society of the Holy Child Jesus: “To rejoice in God’s presence and to help people believe that God lives and acts in them and in our world.”
-The curriculum prioritizes cultivating a joyful response – in prayer, verbal and written activities, music, and art.
-All grades seek to deepen their understanding of and desire to become a young woman of faith, grow in a faith that loves and seeks to do justice, develop as mature persons capable of making choices which enrich their own lives and contributes to the lives of others, and become convinced that God is on their team and striving on their behalf.
+The curriculum cultivates joy– in prayer, verbal and written activities, music, and art.
+All grades seek to deepen their understanding of what it means to become young individuals of faith.
+Students grow in a loving faith that seeks to do justice, enriching their own lives and ultimately contributing to the lives of others.
+All students know that God is on their team and striving on their behalf.
 The religion classes are supplemented with the Pflaum Gospel Weeklies.